AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 >
 >[!DNL Google Cloud Storage]-specific error messages and post-setup failure behavior are [UNVERIFIED] pending product confirmation.
 The entries below are generalized from the [!DNL Amazon S3] connector and will be updated with GCS-confirmed details before publication.

-**Audiences are not appearing after setup completes**
+**Audiences are not appearing or sourcing is taking longer than expected**

-* If audiences have not appeared within 24 hours of completing setup, investigate using the steps below.
+* Sourcing time scales with data volume and the configured refresh frequency.
+Extended processing time is expected for large datasets.
 [UNVERIFIED: confirm the expected maximum sourcing time for GCS connections.]
-* Confirm that your audience files exist at the folder path specified during setup and comply with the Audience Sourcing Specification.
+* If audiences have not appeared within 24 hours, confirm that your audience files exist at the folder path specified during setup and comply with the Audience Sourcing Specification.
 * Check the **[!UICONTROL My data connections]** tab for error indicators on the connection.
 [UNVERIFIED: confirm what connection-level error states are surfaced in the UI for GCS.]

-**Audience sourcing is taking longer than expected**

-* Sourcing time scales with data volume and the configured refresh frequency.
-Extended processing time is expected for large datasets.
-* If audiences have not appeared within 24 hours, contact Adobe customer support and provide the data connection name and bucket details.
-[UNVERIFIED: confirm the expected maximum sourcing time for GCS connections.]
+* If the issue persists after completing these steps, contact Adobe customer support and provide the data connection name and bucket details.

 **The data connection shows a failed status after initially succeeding** [UNVERIFIED]